 "B" Honor Roll - a student must maintain an average of 85% to 89% for all subjects in order to be placed on the "B" Honor Roll.

-Note: A student's average will not be rounded off for honor roll status.
+Note: A students' average will not be rounded off for honor roll status.

-When calculating the overall quarterly report card average for students in Regents, Accelerated, Honors, SUPA, and Advanced Placement courses, an additional weighting for the grade in these courses will be calculated as follows:
+When calculating the overall quarterly report card average for students in Regents, Accelerated, Honors, Advanced Placement, and college level courses, an additional weighting for the grade in these courses will be calculated as follows:

-Advanced Placement/College Level = 1.10
+Advanced Placement/

-Honors or Accelerated = 1.05
+College Level Coursees = 1.10Honors or Accelerated = 1.05Regents = 1.025

-Regents = 1.025

 The numerical average with the above weighting included will determine the student's status for the "A" and "B" Honor Roll and the National Honor Society.

-Students maintaining the appropriate averages for \mathbf{A} or \mathbf{B} honor roll must be passing all of their courses.
+Students maintaining the appropriate averages for "A" or "B" honor roll must be passing all of their courses.
 If a student fails one course or has an "INC" grade, the student will not be eligible for the honor roll.